marxinal/Projects/README.md

 - Here I employed a linear model along with stepwise regression methods (using the forward and the hybrid approach).
 Additionally, an alternative model with non-linear transformations was fitted in order to potentially increase the explained variance, and was thus compared to the primary model that does not violate the assumption of additivity.

 <ins>Model Evaluation and Model Comparison:</ins>
+- The simple model with no non-linear transformations had the highest explained variance, thus this model was used for prediction purposes.

+<ins>Results:</ins>
+My model explained 76% of the variance in Big Five Personality Traits scores using a test set.

+</ins>References:</ins>

+Christian, H., Suhartono, D., Chowanda, A., & Zamli, K. Z. (2021).
+Text based personality prediction from multiple social media data sources using pre-trained language model and model averaging.
+Journal of Big Data, 8(1). https://doi.org/10.1186/s40537-021-00459-1

+Lee, C. H., Kim, K., Seo, Y. S., & Chung, C. K. (2007).
+The Relations Between Personality and Language Use.
+The Journal of General Psychology, 134(4), 405–413. https://doi.org/10.3200/genp.134.4.405-414

+Laserna, C. M., Seih, Y. T., & Pennebaker, J. W. (2014).
+Um . . .
+Who Like Says You Know.
+Journal of Language and Social Psychology, 33(3), 328–338. https://doi.org/10.1177/0261927x14526993

+Mehta, Y., Fatehi, S., Kazameini, A., Stachl, C., Cambria, E., & Eetemadi, S. (2020).
+Bottom-Up and Top-Down: Predicting Personality with Psycholinguistic and Language Model Features.
+2020 IEEE International Conference on Data Mining (ICDM).
+Published. https://doi.org/10.1109/icdm50108.2020.00146

+Scully, I. D., & Terry, C. P. (2011).
+Self-Referential Memory for the Big-Five Personality Traits.
+Psi Chi Journal of Psychological Research, 16(3), 123–128. https://doi.org/10.24839/1089-4136.jn16.3.123

+## Fourth Project

+### Title: Customer Satisfaction from Amazon Reviews

+Description: Here I tried to build a classifier that automatically recognizes customer satisfaction from textual reviews of baby products that were sold on Amazon.com.

+Data: Reviews and 5 star ratings were collected by Amazon on their site by inviting customers to enter a review of a product that had bought.
+The extracted data from Amazon contains: the item described, the review text as a (long) string, and a numeric rating.
+Customers are assumed the be “satisfied” if the numeric rating is greater than the midpoint of the scale.

+<ins>Dependent Variable:</ins> _(Satisfaction)_

+Level of satisfaction of customers, ranging from 1 to 5.

+<ins>Predictors:</ins>  (Independent Variables/Features)

+Features were extracted from tokenized (words) text transcripts.

+The constructed features:

+- Term Frequency - Inverse Document Frequency Features
+- The TF-IDF based on single words, without filtering for the stopwords
+- The TF-IDF based on bigrams, which we also did not filter on stopwords.
+We found this to be a very useful feature for sentiment analysis (Tan, Wang & Lee, 2002).
+- The TF-IDF based on trigrams also without filtering for the stopwords.
+Again, trigrams were also found to be useful feature for sentiment analysis (Wu, Li, & Xu, 2006).

+The following process was employed:

+- document occurence:
+  - 0-1 encoding of the presence or absence of a token t in a document n (here: review)
+- token counts:
+  - simple counts of each token t within documents (resulting in a document by term matrix, or DTM)
+- term frequency (TF):
+  - then calculate the relative frequency of a token t within a document n
+- inverse document frequency (IDF):
+  - inverse the relative frequency with which a term occurs among the N documents, expressed on a log scale (a measure of ‘surprise’) calculated by dividng the number of documents that contain the token _t_over the number of total number of documents (N).
+- the TFIDF:
+  - the product of TF and IDF

+The motivation for TF is simply that the more often a token t occurs in a document, the more likely it is that the topic of the document is closely related to that token.
+A problem of TF is that it does not take into account that certain words simply occur more frequently because of their role in language (such as ‘a’, ‘but’, etc.).

+The motivation for the IDF_t is that the more wide spread the use of a token t is among all documents, the less likely it conveys information about the topic of any particular document.
+Hence, the more surprising a word is, the more likely it conveys information about the topic of the document in which it is found.

+Thus, the TFIDF banks on both of these ideas and quantifies the important of a term for a given document.

+Features regarding counts of the Reviews
+- Word Count per Review
+- Sentence Count per Review (Ren & Hong, 2017)

+Sentiment Features
+- The NRC sentiment score
+  - Lists associations of words with eight emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two sentiments (negative and positive)
+- The Bing sentiment score
+  - The bing lexicon categorizes words in a binary fashion into positive and negative categories.
+- The Afinn sentiment score
+  - The Afinn lexicon assignes words with a score between -5 and 5, where negative scores indicate a negative sentiment and positive scores indicate a positive sentiment.

+Features of specific sentiment words
+- Swear Words
+  - Another valid linguistic correlate of sentiments is swearing (Hashimi, Hafez & Mathkour, 2015)
+- Negation Words Feature
+  - Negations are words like no, not, and never.
+When people want to express the opposite meaning of a particular word or sentence, this is done by inserting a specific negation.
+Negating words have a correlation with other words in that sentence and we assume they are useful for predicting the sentiments.
+- Function Words (Functors) Feature T
+  - These are words that have little lexical meaning or that have ambiguous meaning which express grammatical relationships among other words within a sentence, or specify the attitude or mood of the speaker.
+Therefore we assumed this to be a feature of use.
+- Pronouns Feature
+  - A pronoun is a word that takes the place of a noun.
+So words like: “I”, “me”, “he”, “she”, “herself”, “you”, “everybody” etc.
+- Preposition Feature
+  - These are words or a group of words that are used before a noun, pronoun, or noun phrase to show direction, time, place, location, spatial relationships, or to introduce an object.
+These are words like “in,” “at,” “on,” “of,” and “to etc. (Liang, Sun, Sun, & Gao, 2017)

+<ins>Methods and Model employed:</ins>

+- Here Lasso and Ridge Regression were used.
+And they were compared based on their accuracy, sensitivity, and specificity.

+<ins>Model Comparison</ins>

+- I decided to keep the Lasso Model, since it has the highest scores on both accuracy and sensitivity.
+Although ridge has a somewhat similar accuracy and a better specificity, the difference in sensitivity is much higher in favour of the lasso model.
+Thus, based on this analysis and the one before with the features and their weights I decided to use the lasso model.

+<ins>Results:</ins>

+- The overall model accuracy employed on a test set was 85%.

+<ins>References</ins>

+Tan, C. M., Wang, Y. F., & Lee, C. D. (2002).
+The use of bigrams to enhance text categorization.
+Information Processing & Management, 38(4), 529–546. https://doi.org/10.1016/s0306-4573(01)00045-0

+Hashimi, H., Hafez, A., & Mathkour, H. (2015).
+Selection criteria for text mining approaches.
+Computers in Human Behavior, 51, 729–733. https://doi.org/10.1016/j.chb.2014.10.062

+Wu, S. T., Li, Y., & Xu, Y. (2006).
+Deploying Approaches for Pattern Refinement in Text Mining.
+Sixth International Conference on Data Mining (ICDM’06).
+Published. https://doi.org/10.1109/icdm.2006.50

+Liang, H., Sun, X., Sun, Y., & Gao, Y. (2017).
+Text feature extraction based on deep learning: a review.
+EURASIP Journal on Wireless Communications and Networking, 2017(1). https://doi.org/10.1186/s13638-017-0993-1

+Ren, G., & Hong, T. (2017).
+Investigating Online Destination Images Using a Topic-Based Sentiment Analysis Approach.
+Sustainability, 9(10), 1765. https://doi.org/10.3390/su9101765

+Zhang, L., Hua, K., Wang, H., Qian, G., & Zhang, L. (2014).
+Sentiment Analysis on Reviews of Mobile Users.
+Procedia Computer Science, 34, 458–465. https://doi.org/10.1016/j.procs.2014.07.013